jarroyoesp/KotlinMultiPlatform/README.md

-# First-Kotlin-Multiplatform
+# Kotlin-Multiplatform

 This example shows how to create a simple Android/iOS project sharing some Kotlin code.

 In this app we share common code for both platforms (Android/iOS) to get data from an API (in this case OpenWeatherAPI).
 The libraries that we use are:

 - KTOR: to make HTTP requests [https://github.com/ktorio/ktor]
-- Serailization: to De/Serializing JSON [https://github.com/Kotlin/kotlinx.serialization]
+- Serialization: to De/Serializing JSON [https://github.com/Kotlin/kotlinx.serialization]
 - SqlDelight: Local database shared between Android & iOS [https://github.com/square/sqldelight]

 I have followed these examples: